archlinux/buildbtw/README.md

 We're using the issue tracker for requirements and user stories.
 We're planning to use labels to allow filtering the issues:

-- by priority: "must", "should", "could"
+- by need: "must", "should", "could", "won't"
 - by effort: XL, L, M, S
-- by type: feature, bug, docs, refactor, ...
+- by scope: feature, bug, docs, refactor, ...

 We'll group issues using epics.